 Anyone who knows a little of the Rolex company history will generally be aware that it began as a business partnership between Hans Wildorf and Alfred Davis, a German and an Englishman, who set up business in Hatton Garden, London in 1905.
-Their early business was simply importing pocket watch movements, cases and dials from various Swiss manufacturers, before then testing these for quality, then assembly and calibration.
+Their early business was simply importing pocket watch movements, cases and dials from various Swiss manufacturers, before then testing these for quality, and assembly and calibration.
 This was carried out by various watchmakers in close by Clerkenwell.
-In the first few years these watches were simply signed W&D only, on the movements and cases and the dials were left blank for their customers, the major watch retailers, to sign.
+In the first few years, these watches were simply signed W&D only, on the movements and cases and the dials were left blank for their customers, the major watch retailers, to sign.
 Soon after establishing the business, Wilsdorf was reading the newspaper accounts of the British fighting in the Boer War (1898 to 1903) against the Dutch South Africans, and he learned of the advantages of wristwatches in combat.
-He quickly decided this would be a good niche for his young company to pursue and based on this, he decided he would specialise solely in wristwatches, as opposed to pocket watches.
+He quickly decided this would be a good niche for his young company to pursue and based on this, decided he would specialise solely in wristwatches, as opposed to pocket watches.
 This was at a time when no major watch companies took the gents’ wristwatch market seriously, such was the tradition and gentleman’s attachment to the pocket watch, along with, of course, his waistcoat and chain.
 Business went well and Wilsdorf soon realised the company would need a better name under which to trade, a stronger brand in fact.
 He wanted something which would be very simple and would work well in any language.
 In 1908 Wilsdorf and Davis settled on the name Rolex which they registered in Switzerland, as this was where the movements originated.
-In the next few years business went well, so well in fact that in 1912 Wilsdorf signed a huge £125,000 order with their movement suppliers Aegler of Rebburg, Bienne, Switzerland and they registered the Rolex name also in London.
+In the next few years business went well, so well in fact that in 1912 Wilsdorf signed a huge £125,000 order with their movement suppliers Aegler of Rebburg, Bienne, Switzerland and they also registered the Rolex name in London.
 During this period, the majority of their watches were signed with both the W&D and Rolex brands since there remained a great deal of goodwill attached to the W&D brand.
 However, the onset of WW1 led to the potential difficulties associated with having a German name as part of the trading company name.
 This prompted a change in name and a new legal entity – ‘Rolex Company Limited’, which was registered in London in 1915.
 Fortunately, Wilsdorf had previously become a British Citizen a few years earlier when he had married his English wife, Florence.
-Wilsdorf also became initially concerned that supplies from Switzerland might become more difficult, but in fact, supplies were never interrupted, and of course, WW1 led to huge orders for military specified wristwatches from the new Rolex Watch Company Ltd. Later in 1919, Wilsdorf left England due to wartime taxes levied on luxury imports as well as export duties on silver and gold, driving costs too high.
-He moved the company to Geneva, Switzerland, where it was established as the Rolex Watch Company in 1920.
+Wilsdorf also became initially concerned that supplies from Switzerland might become more difficult, but in fact, supplies were never interrupted, and of course, WW1 led to huge orders for military specified wristwatches from the new Rolex Watch Company Ltd. Later in 1919, Wilsdorf left England due to post-war taxes levied on luxury imports as well as export duties on silver and gold, driving costs too high.
+He moved the company to Geneva, Switzerland, where he established the Rolex Watch Company in 1920.
 This name was later changed to Montres Rolex, SA and finally Rolex, SA.

 By 1926, the year this watch was produced, the Rolex company we know today, incorporated in Geneva as Montres Rolex SA., had become fully established, having been opened seven years earlier.